-I know it's a difficult process - if it was easy we'd have done it long ago.
-I will ensure we continue to work on this key challenge to keep Wollongong growing as a vibrant, safe and connected city.
+Working together means we need your input.
+I know this has been a difficult process - if it was easy we'd have done it long ago.
+I will ensure we deliver this key challenge to keep Wollongong growing as a vibrant, safe and connected city.